stevana/scheduled-pipelines/README.md

 <img src="https://raw.githubusercontent.com/stevana/scheduled-pipelines/main/images/system-context.png">

-The scheduler monitors the pipeline, looking at how long the input queues for each stage is and what the average service time per input of that stage is.
+The scheduler monitors the pipeline, looking at how long the input queue for each stage is and what the average service time per input of that stage is.
 By doing so it calculates where to schedule the available workers.

 The algorithm to allocate the available workers works as follows: